Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Introduction

-The formulation of \eqref{eq: NPMC} is closely connected to the hypothesis testing problem with a composite null hypothesis consisting of finite arguments.
-For example, suppose that we have collected data $x_1, \ldots, x_n \overset{i.i.d.}{\sim}$ some distribution $p_{\theta}$ and we would like to test $H_0: \theta \in \{\theta_k\}_{k=1}^K \, \text{v.s. } H_1: \theta = \theta_{K+1}$.
-We want to maximize the statistical power, i.e., $\tp_{\theta_{K+1}}(\varphi(\bx)=1)$, while controlling the type-I error rate under level $\alpha$ in every case, i.e., $\max_{k=1:K}\tp_{\theta_k}(\varphi(\bx)=1) \leq \alpha$.
-These two problems are connected and have similar formats.
-For instance, both of them require control over multiple errors, and there is no feasibility guarantee in general (in contrast to the binary NP problem \eqref{eq: NP binary} or the hypothesis testing problem with a simple $H_0$).
+The formulation of \eqref{eq: NPMC} is closely connected to the distributional hypothesis testing problem with a composite null hypothesis consisting of finite arguments.
+For example, suppose that we have collected data $X_n = (x_1, \ldots, x_n)^T \sim$ some distribution $\tp$ and we would like to test $H_0: \tp \in \{\tp^{(k)}\}_{k=1}^K \, \text{v.s. } H_1: \tp = \tp^{(K+1)}$.
+The goal is to find the optimal deterministic testing function $\varphi: X_n \mapsto \{0, 1\}$ that maximizes the statistical power $\tp^{(K+1)}(\varphi(X_n)=1)$ and controls the type-I error rate under level $\alpha$, i.e., $\max_{k=1:K}\tp^{(k)}(\varphi(X_n)=1) \leq \alpha$.
+These two problems are interconnected, and both necessitate control over multiple errors.
 However, there are some intrinsic differences between these two problems.
-First, in the hypothesis testing problem, $p_{\theta_k}$ is \textit{known}, but in the NP problem \eqref{eq: NPMC}, the distribution of $X$ given $Y = k$ is \textit{unknown}.
-Second, multiple $\theta_k$'s belong to the same null hypothesis $H_0$, which is essentially a \textit{binary} problem.
-However, in the NP problem \eqref{eq: NPMC}, $K$ classes are different and are associated with potentially different target control levels $\alpha_k$'s; therefore, it is a \textit{multi-class} problem.
+First, in the hypothesis testing problem, $\tp^{(k)}$ is \textit{known}, whereas in the NP problem \eqref{eq: NPMC}, the distribution of $X$ given $Y = k$ is \textit{unknown}.
+Second, multiple $\tp^{(k)}$'s belong to the same null hypothesis $H_0$, inherently constituting a \textit{binary} problem.
+Consequently, the hypothesis testing problem is always feasible.
+However, in the NP problem \eqref{eq: NPMC}, $K$ classes are distinct and are associated with potentially different target control levels $\alpha_k$'s, rendering it a \textit{multi-class} problem where feasibility is not guaranteed (as elaborated later).
 More comparisons between the hypothesis testing and NP problems can be found in \cite{li2020statistical}.
-And we will provide additional discussions in Section \ref{subsec: discussion np ht}.
+Additional discussions will be provided in Section \ref{subsec: discussion np ht} of supplementary materials.